Local government in Spain: Open council

 The concejo abierto ("open council") is the system used for the government and administration of low-population municipalities and some minor local entities.
 The government is exercised by a Mayor and the asamblea vecinal ("neighbourhood assembly"), formed by all the electors of the municipality.
 The Mayor is elected directly by the citizens.

 Provincial council

 Provinces are groupings of municipalities.
+Before the creation of the autonomous communities from 1978 on, provinces were the main administrative entity in Spain other than the central government.
 The governing and administrative body of the mainland provinces is the diputación provincial ("provincial council").
-However, when there is only one province in an autonomous community, the functions of the provincial council are replaced by the regional government, for example the autonomous community of the Balearic Islands and the Community of Madrid.
+However, in six of the 17 autonomous communities (Asturias, Cantabria, La Rioja, Madrid, Murcia, and Navarre), the functions of the only provincial council are assumed by the regional government.
+In the Balearic Islands and The Canary Islands, the functions of a provincial council are assumed by an island council on each island.

 A provincial council is made up of a plenary, the deliberative body, and an executive committee formed by the president and the deputies.
-The provincial councillors are indirectly elected to a 4-year mandate by the municipal councils as function of the results of the municipal elections.
+The provincial councilors are indirectly elected to a 4-year mandate by the municipal councils as function of the results of the municipal elections.